fwbrasil/zoot/README.md

 val client: SomeApi = Client[SomeApi](dispatcher)
 ```

 You need to provide a 'real' dispatcher instance.
-Zoot provides some default bindings as defined latter.
+Zoot provides implementations for Spray and Finagle.

-Once you have the client instance, use Api methods as commom method invocations:
+Once you have the client instance, use Api methods as common method invocations:

 ``` scala
 val future: Future[Int] = client.simpleMethod(11)